Troubleshooting

 For issues with getting the keyboard to work with Plover, take a look at the debugging tips.

-Issues with the Asterisk
+Troubleshooting the Asterisk

 Solution 1: Check Plover machine key configuration